siegfriedgreg/Totem/README.md

 # Totem
 A graph processing engine for hybrid CPU and GPU platforms

-To run on PSC Bridges do the following.
+Do the following to run on PSC Bridges:
 (Your personal run will need to modify the make.defs file to point GTEST to your folder locations) GTEST=/..../Totem/src/thirdparty/googletest/googletest DATAFOLDER=/..../Totem/data